rain84/javascript-algorithms-and-data-structures/readme.md

 If "imports" will not work in the compiled js-files, do the following:

-1. package.json  :   change value of "module"-prop to "commonjs"
+1. package.json  :   change value of "type"-prop to "commonjs"
 2. tsconfig.json :   change value of "module"-prop to "CommonJS"

 ## Useful links for the preparation to the interviews